-The Company made a profit after tax for the financial year of €34.3 million (2022: loss of €74.9 million).
-The current year profits were principally driven by the interest income earned on the higher levels of cash, enhanced further by higher euro interest rates during the year.
-The prior year loss was principally driven by the write off of three Russian loans, totalling €68.4 million.
+The Company made a profit after tax for the financial year of €18.7 million (2023: €34.3 million).
+The decrease in profits were driven by higher values of cash being placed on deposit with the Company, resulting in higher interest expense.
+In addition, higher interest accrued on the bond launched in the current year which was at a higher coupon rate than the bond that matured in April 2024.
 The cost of foreign exchange swaps decreased from the prior year as a result of decreasing interest rate differentials between the EUR and the currencies of the borrowing companies.
 This was recovered through the interest charged to borrowers.

-The total equity at year end was €373 million (2022: €339 million).
-The impairment provision based on the expected credit losses for the Company's financial assets amounted to €23.1 million (2022: €29.8 million) at year end.
+The total equity at year end was €192 million (2023: €373 million).
+The impairment provision based on the expected credit losses for the Company's financial assets amounted to €24.0 million (2023: €23.1 million) at year end.